freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 find your SecureDrop instance.
 Additionally, being included in the directory makes you eligible for :doc:`an onion name. <onion_name>` This improves the experience by turning a lengthy, non-descriptive address into one that is short and memorable.
-For example, a long .onion address might look like: ::
+For example, a long onion address might look like: ::

     sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion